Even before COVID-19, the office as we know it was undergoing a massive change. The global pandemic just accelerated things.

 In the coming years, the most attractive organizations will be those who understand that when life outside of the office is prioritized, everyone benefits.

-At Karbon, we have a mix of remote and in-office employees.
+At Karbon, we have a mix of remote and in-office employees (at least in more normal times).

 While we have more people on-site at this point, we’d always consider a candidate who would work remotely.
 The fact is, the market is really competitive, and there’s more capital flowing than ever.
 To keep up, you have to be creative about hiring.
 Don’t confine your search to your geographic location or even the United States.
 There’s a lot of great talent in places like Russia, Bulgaria, Australia, and New Zealand.